neizod/polar/_docs/install.md

 There are 2 methods of installation: the easy one and the hard one.
 Former method allow quick and easy installation, however you might find its hard to upgrade theme later.
 On the contrary, the later method provide much joyful time when you need to upgrade it.

-You can choose to read only one method, if you're not interest in another.
+You may choose to read and follow only one method, if you're not interest in another.

 ### Easy: Copy-Paste

 If you have installed Jekyll's theme before, you might recall that this is a common method almost every guide tell you.
 To do this, first go to [this theme's releases page on GitHub][Polar releases].
-Download a zip file of the latest (or your desired) version, then extract it to a directory that you want to store your blog data.
+Download a zip file of the latest (or your desired) version, then extract it into a directory that you want to store your blog data.

 For example, if your blog is going to be at `borg/`, then your directory structure should look like to this: